otucher/me/server/README.md

 # server

-A FastAPI REST API to serve requests to an SQLite database (me.db).
+A FastAPI REST API to serve requests to an SQLite database (resume.db).

 This package is maintained using [poetry](https://python-poetry.org/docs).